-Owning a system outright means you purchase the system upfront, either with a loan or an upfront cash payment.
-Owning a system means you will retain the rights to all of the project’s additional incentives, like the 30 percent federal tax credit.
-Further, owning your system means you will be able to hedge your bets against rising electricity prices and lock in your solar production.
+Owning a system outright means you purchase the system upfront.
+This can be done either through a loan or with an upfront cash payment.
+Owning a system means you will retain the rights to all of the system’s additional incentives.
+This includes the federal tax credit.
 Direct ownership of a system makes sense if you are able to pay for the system upfront or are able to take out a loan.

 If you’re planning to sell your home shortly after going solar, it may make sense to purchase the system.
 Owning the system outright makes it easy to transfer ownership of the panels to the new homeowners and to incorporate their price into the value of your home.
 Selling your home after going with a third-party ownership model is more complicated.
 To do so, you’ll need to pay off the remainder of the lease, effectively purchasing the system.
 If you don’t wish to pay off the system, the new home owners will have to agree to take over your current contract and pay off the remainder of the agreement themselves.

 Financing a system you own: Modern financing mechanisms have made solar more affordable and available to anyone interested.
 When going solar there are several ways to finance a system that you own, including loans, Property Assessed Clean Energy programs, and other incentives.

 You do not need any type of collateral to get an unsecured solar loan.
 You can choose from many loan products ranging from 1 to 20 years in length.
 In most cases, these loans do not penalize prepayment.
 Standard solar loan products are available nationally and directly from banks and individual solar finance companies.
 New solar loan products are coming on to the market regularly and may be available directly through your installer.